sandhje/spanner/README.md

 );
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: This strategy doesnâ€™t actually translate the data, but just checks that
+Note: This strategy doesn't actually translate the data, but just checks that
 it has a valid structure (meaning an array) and returns it.

 ### IniStrategy